Friday Fuse: Part 3- Top Trends Retailers Must Embrace 2022: Checkout Revolution: v. 2.0

 Feeling overwhelmed?
 You’re not alone!
 The idea of tossing out a system that has been used for hundreds of years is daunting.
 But there are some amazing tech companies that are at the forefront of this checkout revolution: Supersmart, Imagr, and WalkOut all do some type of smart shopping cart.
 Trigo, Grabandgo, and Amazon retrofit stores with the cameras and computer vision to achieve frictionless checkout.[iii]

-And when it comes to installation and preventative maintenance, Rogers is ready and waiting!
+And when it comes to installation and preventative maintenance, Rogers Electric is ready for any retail trend!
 We are licensed in 48 states and stand as the largest self-performing electrical contractor nationwide.
-We specialize in providing management, labor, materials, and equipment to install and maintain whatever solutions you choose!
+Rogers Electric specializes in providing management, labor, materials, and equipment to install your needs.
+We will help you execute your business strategy!

-Check out some of the amazing work we’ve done for companies all over the U.S.
+Check out some of the amazing work Rogers Electric has done for companies all over the U.S. We are all about improving customer experience in all ways possible.
+We work to install these trending technology solutions to improve products and services.

 [1] https://www.theguardian.com/business/2018/jan/21/amazons-first-automated-store-opens-to-public-on-monday